Nehaghate285/Spring-MVC---Hibernate-Job-portal/README.md

 ### Response model documentation page

-All the response models are listed here with all of its elements.This information comes from [schemaObject](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#schemaObject) mentioned in definitions object.
+All the response models are listed here with all of their elements.This information comes from [schemaObject](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#schemaObject) mentioned in definitions object.
 Elements can be of type Array, String or Reference to another model.

 ## Mustache templates: